Infostrux-Solutions/terraform-snowflake-rbac/README.md

 ### Snowflake Role

 Snowflake recommends using the **SECURITYADMIN** system role to grant or revoke privileges on objects in the account.
-Though not required, this module should be configured with a provider alias that uses **SECURITYADMIN** to apply the resource grants.
+Though not required, this module should be configured with a provider alias that uses **SECURITYADMIN** to apply for the resource grants.

-The following is an example of a working `providers.tf` file which specifies a user configurable role (default) and the **SECURITYADMIN** aliased role:
+The following is an example of a working 'providers.t' file which specifies a user-configurable role (default) and the **SECURITYADMIN** aliased role:

 ```hcl
 terraform {